mikestarrdev/personnamedmike/README.md

 - 👋 Hi, I’m @personnamedmike
-- 💻 Software engineer | Student at Flatiron school
+- 💻 fullstack engineer
-- Technologies: JavaScript, React, HTML, CSS
+- JavaScript, React, Ruby, Rails, CSS, HTML
-- 🌱 My future is within the blockchain industry
+- 🌱 Blockchain enthusiast
-- 💞️ I’m looking to collaborate on (anything - hit me with your best ideas).
+- 💞️ I’m looking to contribute to open source
 - 📫 How to reach me ... imhs@protonmail.com
 <!---
 personnamedmike/personnamedmike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.